Wood features

 photo source: pixabay.net

-Wood design is not given by a single element and is not something that can be reproduced identically from one tree to another.
-Wood offers us a huge diversity of wonderful designs, not only from one species to another, but also from one tree to another and even within the same tree.
+The design of wood is not given by a single element and is not something that can be reproduced identically from tree to tree.
+Wood gives us a huge diversity of wonderful designs, not just from one species to another, but also from one tree to another and even within the same tree.

 About the author